alwaysonlinetxm/rollup-plugin-fill-html/README.md

 - template: Required. the path of the template file, it should be a html file.
 - filename: Optional. the name of the result html file, if omitted, the template name will be used.
 - format: Optional. when the rollup.config.js use field 'target', then you need to set the format to choose which bundle should be inserted into the result file.
+- externals: Optional. a list of files which will be insert into the resule html.
+The file should be a valid url.

 demo: